Hello! This is my CPU. It is a working 8 bit CPU made from 74LS series Low Power Schottky Transistor Transistor Logic ICs.

 Microcode:Change of plan, Titan doesnt use combinational logic to decode and execute instructions.
 Ive changed this to speed up Titan and simplify the design.
 Currently going through my plans, spread across several A4 Pages.
 You can view the 'microcode assembly' here

 Assembler:I once developed an extreemly crude assembler.
 The assembler was written in C and didn't work very well.
 Some people have made assemblers that are AWESOME!
-You can see their versions here (Fat_Cookies/qu1j0t3).
+You can see my latest version in scheme here.